 He could not pay his rent or get a job as the police in Bahrain had prohibited him from leaving the country and also issued a warrant for his arrest.
 He sold everything he had and made his way to the Saudi Embassy which was the only option.

-In addition to financial worries, Al Miraihil developed a medical condition too.
+He had a medical complication as well: In addition to financial worries, Al Miraihil developed a medical condition too.
 This caused his left ear to ooze pus and bleed.
 Medical professionals advised him to have it operated, however, he needed SAR 360,000.

-They also warned him that it could turn fatal if left untreated.
+He started washing cars and collecting litter from the road: They also warned him that it could turn fatal if left untreated.
 With each visit to the doctor costing him around SAR 300, he had no other option but to collect litter and wash cars on the street in order to pay his bills.

 The Saudi Embassy had also provided him with a lawyer to defend his case if it did go to court, however, he later claims that the Embassy too turned against him.